IvoVellekoop/wavesim_py/guides/ipynb2slides_guide.md

             jupyter notebook

-5. The environment should now be visible in the Select Kernel dropdown.
+6. The environment should now be visible in the Select Kernel dropdown.

 ### To convert the current jupyter notebook into a presentation (plotly plots stay interactive)

-1. Open the jupter notebook in a browser window and check that running all cells gives the expected output
+1. Open the jupyter notebook in a browser window and check that running all cells gives the expected output

 2. In the toolbar at the top, Click **View** --> **Cell Toolbar** ---> **Slideshow**